DumbTempest/Ideation/README.md

 # Ideation

-A web application that helps developers discover and select their next project through an intelligent recommendation system.
+A web application that helps developers discover and select their next project through our database and intelligent recommendation system.

 ## What Does This App Do?